prggmr/zf2-docpx/zend/Reader/Reader.rst

 import
 ------

-.. function:: import($uri, [$etag = false, [$lastModified = false]])
+.. function:: import()

     Import a feed by providing a URI

-    :param string $uri: The URI to the feed
+    :param string: The URI to the feed
-    :param string $etag: OPTIONAL Last received ETag for this resource
+    :param string: OPTIONAL Last received ETag for this resource
-    :param string $lastModified: OPTIONAL Last-Modified value for this resource
+    :param string: OPTIONAL Last-Modified value for this resource

     :rtype: Feed\FeedInterface